Books That Grow

 Books That Grow is an online educational platform headquartered in New York City that offers digital books designed to adapt to readers' abilities.
 Using a learning management system, two people reading the same title may see entirely different words, sequences of ideas, or illustrations, depending upon their individual learning profile.
 The application focuses specifically on the needs of pre-teens, adolescents, and adults with low literacy.

 History

 Books That Grow was founded by Daniel Fountenberry, a former teacher and news executive, in 2012.
 The project was first known as Borne Digital and was publicly launched on February 14, 2013, at the Tools for Change in Publishing Conference Other co-founders include Jason Buhle, a cognitive neuroscientist.
 A Kickstarter campaign was launched in January 2014 to accelerate funding for Books that Grow.

 Reception

-Adoption

-Since the product launched in May 2014, Books That Grow has been used by over 1,000 students and teachers in almost 30 schools.

 Awards

 Books That Grow was named 'Most Innovative Start Up' by the members of the International Society for Technology in Education in 2017 and received the 2014 Verizon Powerful Answers Award in Education as well as the 2014 National School Board Association's Innovation Showcase.